Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 What can cause nuisance tripping:

-If your AFCIs keep tripping without reason, this should be immediately addressed and inspected as this is a potentially dangerous situation that you should never ignore.
+If your AFCIs keep tripping without reason, this should be immediately addressed and inspected, as this is a dangerous situation that you should never ignore.

-Nowadays, AFCIs are better at detecting the unintentional arc (dangerous) and intentional ones created by some devices and machinery (like some power tools with brushed motors).
-In addition to that, today’s electrical equipment is better at not creating such fluctuations that would cause an AFCI to trip.
+Nowadays, devices and machinery have improved AFCIs’ ability to detect unintentional and intentional arcs.
+Besides that, today’s electrical equipment is better at not creating such fluctuations that would cause an AFCI to trip.

 If you think you may need an electrical panel upgrade, our article Signs Your Electric Panel Needs an Upgrade: Safety & Costs to Replace may help.

-You should test the AFCI breakers every month to ensure that they work correctly and provide adequate protection to our homes.
+You should test the AFCI breakers every month to ensure they work and provide adequate protection to our homes.

-This is done in just a few steps:
+You can do this in a few steps:

-- Carry out the test while the power is on.
-Make sure to unplug any devices plugged in the electrical circuit to avoid any potential damage during a test.
-Especially make sure that any computers, laptops, and mobile phones are disconnected.
+• Carry out the test while the power is on.
+Unplug any devices plugged in the electrical circuit to avoid any potential damage during a test.
+Make sure to disconnect any computers, laptops, and mobile phones, especially.

-- If the breaker trips when the button is pressed, this means it is working properly.
-For the sake of the test, you can try to plug in a table lamp to check if there is electricity flowing in the circuit.
+• If the button trips the breaker, it means it is working.
+For the sake of the test, you can try to plug in a table lamp to check if electricity is flowing in the circuit.

 Using the Test button is the best way to test an AFCI breaker.
-If it doesn’t trip, this means that the breaker has gone bad and needs to be changed as soon as possible by a certified electrician.
+If the breaker doesn’t trip, a certified electrician must change it immediately because it has gone bad.

 There are various AFCI testers and indicators that some people might use.
 Still, the manufacturers are usually not recommended and do not always work on all brands of breakers.